 That creation – the Sinaloa cartel – soon became Mexico’s most powerful and richest, a multibillion empire that supplied much of the marijuana, cocaine and heroin sold on American streets.

-It was also one of the most violent.
 U.S. indictments claim the organization used assassins and hit squads to show its muscle.

 The rivalry with other drug cartels has spurred an ongoing drug war that’s left thousands of Mexicans dead.

 “He’s the epitome of the problem,” Malcolm Beith, author of “The Last Narco,” said of the man whose nickname translates as “Shorty.”
 “He’s a poor kid who had some family connections in the drug trade, no options, no real education … (and) becomes a big-time drug lord.”

 Authorities first caught up with Guzman in 1993 in Guatemala.
 He was extradited to Mexico and sent to the Puente Grande maximum-security prison following his conviction.

 But in 2001, he escaped using a laundry cart.
 He evaded Mexican authorities for years.

 His legend grew as he evaded Mexican authorities, with stories of him helping the poor and paying everyone’s tab at restaurants.

 Joaquin 'El Chapo' Guzman's 2015 escape

 Singers in Mexico and the United States even hailed his exploits, with rapper Gucci Mane singing, “All I wanna be is El Chapo.
 And when I meet him I’mma tell him bravo.”